ooples/pine_script_docs/source/essential/Tables.rst

 Note that:

 - Users can select the table's position from the inputs, as well as the bull/bear/neutral colors to be used for the background of the right column's cells.
+- The table's quantity of rows is determined using the number of MAs the user chooses to display.
+We add one row for the column headers.
 - Even though we populate the table cells on the last bar only, we need to execute the calls to `sma() <https://www.tradingview.com/pine-script-reference/v4/#fun_sma>`__ on every bar so they produce the correct results.
+The compiler warning that appears when you compile the code can be safely ignored.
 - We separate our inputs in two sections using ``group``, and join the relevant ones on the same line using ``inline``.
-We supply tooltips to document the limits of certain fields.
+We supply tooltips to document the limits of certain fields using ``tooltip``.